MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-circuit-breaker-metrics.md

 # Collect Spring Cloud Resilience4J Circuit Breaker Metrics with Micrometer (Preview)

+**This article applies to:** ✔️ Basic/Standard tier ✔️ Enterprise tier

-This document explains how to collect Spring Cloud Resilience4j Circuit Breaker Metrics with Application Insights java in-process agent.
+This article shows you how to collect Spring Cloud Resilience4j Circuit Breaker Metrics with Application Insights java in-process agent.
 With this feature you can monitor metrics of resilience4j circuit breaker from Application Insights with Micrometer.

 We use the [spring-cloud-circuit-breaker-demo](https://github.com/spring-cloud-samples/spring-cloud-circuitbreaker-demo) to show how it works.